 From D. T. Suzuki, Studies in the Lankavatara Sutra, pp. 241-263.
-Suzuki cites passages from his translation of the Lankavatara Sutra with their appropriate page numbers; therefore I have identified the page numbers from Studies in the Lankavatara Sutra by adding his initials, DTS.
+Suzuki cites passages from his translation of the Lankavatara Sutra with their appropriate page numbers.

 THE DOCTRINE OF “MIND-ONLY” (Cittamatra)